mariunaise/HDA-Thesis/content/BACH.typ

 #import "@preview/glossarium:0.4.1": *

 = Boundary Adaptive Clustering with Helper Data

-Instead of generating helper-data to improve the quantization process itself, like in #gls("smhdt"), we can also try to find helper-data before performing enrollment that will optimize our input values before the quantization step to minimize the risk of bit and symbol errors during the reconstruction phase.
+Instead of generating helper-data to improve the quantization process itself, like in #gls("smhdt"), or using some kind of error correcting code after the quantization process, we can also try to find helper-data before performing the quantization that will optimize our input values before quantizing them to minimize the risk of bit and symbol errors during the reconstruction phase.

 Since this #gls("hda") modifies the input values before the quantization takes place, we will consider the input values as zero-mean Gaussian distributed and not use a CDF to transform these values into the tilde-domain.